ngalle99/SnailHost-SDMreview/README.md

 # SnailHost-SDMreview

-This is the associated code and data for the manuscript "Species distribution modeling of Trematoda intermediate hosts: trends, gaps, and adherence to best practices."
-If you have any further questions or requests, please contact the corresponding author.
+This is the associated code and data for the manuscript "Species distribution modeling of snail hosts in neglected disease systems: current limitations and future opportunities."
+If you have any further questions or requests, please contact me at nickgalle99@gmail.com or ngalle@nd.edu.

 You will find metadata compliant with Ecological Metadata standards, see the .xml and .json files above.